whitews/ReFlow/docs/source/permissions.rst

 A user with **Manage Site Users** permission for a particular site can add/modify/remove users from that site.
 They cannot manage any project-level permissions.

-.. info:: A user with **Manage Site Users** permission should be treated as having all site-level permissions, since they can technically change their own permissions within that site.
+.. important:: A user with **Manage Site Users** permission should be treated as having all site-level permissions, since they can technically change their own permissions within that site.